 How do we recognize bids?
 As Dr. Gottman quips in “The Relationship Cure” that it would be a relief if we could create a world in which “people made all their bids for connection in the form of standard written invitations… all expectations and feelings would be spelled out in vivid detail.”
 There wouldn’t be any more “tension or guesswork.”

-In the interest of responding to others’ bids in healthy ways, and learning to create a healthy pattern of interactions in your relationships, we’d like to offer you a list of potential bidding types.
+In the interest of responding to others’ bids in healthy ways and learning to create a healthy pattern of interactions in your relationships, here is a list of potential bidding types.
 See the following to recognize ways your loved ones may be bidding for connection.

 Dr. Gottman says that bids can come into your life in an infinite number of ways: some of which are “easy to see and interpret, others that are nearly indecipherable.”
 Whether they be verbal or nonverbal, physical, sexual, intellectual, humorous, serious, in the form of a question or statement or comment, they qualify as a “bid” for attention:

 Bids may be thoughts, feelings, observations, opinions, or invitations.
 Easily recognizable verbal bids may sound like this:

-“Oy!
-Abby! do you want to go get drinks sometime this week?”
+“Sam, do you want to go get chat sometime this week?”

-“Drew, could you ask your friends if they know a good auto-mechanic?”
+“Charlie, could you ask your friends if they know a good auto mechanic?”